jennyguidetti/Weather-Project/README.md

 Several tests have been completed to ensure the correct outputs for a variety of different inputs.

 ![screenshot of all tests passing](./tests_passed.png)

+## Learning Points

+Whilst some of the functions were straight forward to complete with simple equations and logic, others required more lateral thinking to break down the tasks.
+A solid understanding of loops and lists was necessary to solve problems.
+The final two functions required utilising the previous functions in incremental steps.
+Close attention to spacing was important to execute all tests as expected.